 CyberGhost matches the high security of ExpressVPN.
 It uses a 4096-bit key RSA cipher for session establishment and key exchange protection.
 The data channel is protected by 256-bit key AES military-grade encryption and DNS data leak protection.

 CyberGhost offers live support during European business hours.
 You can also contact them via a web form, or through a page in the app.
 You can also get hold of them by email.
 Note that a help desk call requires you to give an email address where you can be contacted, and that breaks all of the excellent anonymity features that CyberGhost has put in place.
 Instead, you could find a solution to your problem by searching through the knowledge base on the website, which is very comprehensive.

-CyberGhost gives you a 30-day money-back guarantee and they don’t put up a fight when you ask to cancel the service.
+CyberGhost gives you a 45-day money-back guarantee and they don’t put up a fight when you ask to cancel the service.

 GOOD BUDGET VPN:CyberGhost is a great value choice.
-Strong on privacy, fast speeds and reliable for torrenting.
+Strong on user privacy, fast speeds and reliable for torrenting with unlimited bandwidth.
 We found it easy to set up and use.
 Works well with most streaming sites but not Amazon Prime.
 45-day money back guarantee.